 - Starting with a grit of 30, followed by 50, 100, then 200 we grind the surface to a smooth finish.

 - At this point we recommend using the BECOSAN® Concrete Densifier to bind with the free lime in the concrete to create a stronger and more abrasive resistant surface.

 - To enhance the aesthetic appeal of the surface we polish the floor with progressively finer grits from 200 to maybe 3000.
 The finer the grits the smoother the surface.

 - In order to reduce the absorption of liquid spillages on the concrete surface we apply the BECOSAN® Concrete Sealant which is simply sprayed onto the concrete.

 - Finally a diamond impregnated polishing pad is applied using a high speed burnisher – a specialist tool to buff up a bring the floor to its shiny, high gloss finish.
 Note that no waxes or polish are used in this finally stage.

 Now you have an attractive, dust free floor that, depending on the amount of wear and tear it will experience, will last for many years to come.

-Visit our page on Polished Concrete to learn more about this type of treatment.
+Visit our page on polished concrete specialist to learn more about this type of treatment we carry out.